Braised German Red Cabbage (Rotkohl)

 It’s so easy to make this dish ahead of time, in fact it is even MORE delicious the next day.
 German Red Cabbage is the perfect dish to feed a hungry crowd and best of all, it is very healthy and economical.

 This is pure comfort food that is served alongside so many hearty and rich dishes.
 The acidic component of the cabbage really cuts the richness of these dishes, serving to cleanse the palate.
-Sometimes I serve it with a batch of freshly baked Pretzel Bites and everyone is thrilled!
+Sometimes I serve it with Air Fryer Schnitzel and everyone is thrilled!

 Bright purple shredded red cabbage in a black bowl.